Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 Walk The Park of 28 Panfilov Guardsmen

 Panfilov Park, named after the 28 infantry men that lost their lives defending Moscow from German invasion in WWII, is one of the oldest parks in Almaty.
-This is a beautiful place for a walk.
+It’s a beautiful place for a walk.

-You can also take a horse and carriage ride in the gorgeous get-up below.
-This park would be really spectacular in the fall when the leaves turn gold.
-They were just beginning to turn when I was here.
+You can also take a horse and carriage ride in the gorgeous little get-up below.
+This park is beautiful in the summer, but would also be spectacular in the fall when the leaves turn gold.
+They were just beginning to turn colors when I was here.

 Beautiful Panfilov Park in Almaty, Kazakhstan